antmicro/farshow/README.md

 When the frame is complete, we delete all incomplete frames before it (because we have a newer one), decode it and return its name and image (in a `Frame` structure).

-[The `frame-streamer-client` program](src/client.cpp) uses [Dear ImGui](https://github.com/ocornut/imgui) to display frames.
+[The `farshow` program](src/farshow-client.cpp) uses [Dear ImGui](https://github.com/ocornut/imgui) to display frames.
 The program has two threads.
 One is responsible for receiving frames and the main one – for displaying them.
 They communicate via a map with stream names and their most recent frames.
 When the receiver thread receives a new frame, it puts it in the map, changing the most recent image.
 When the main thread notices that the frame is changed, it reloads the texture assigned to the frame and the displayed image changes.
-[Here](https://github.com/ocornut/imgui/wiki/Image-Loading-and-Displaying-Examples) you can read more about how Dear ImGui displays photos.
+Look at [Image Loading and Displaying examples with ImGui](https://github.com/ocornut/imgui/wiki/Image-Loading-and-Displaying-Examples) for more information on how Dear ImGui displays photos.

 ## Licensing

 The sources are published under the Apache 2.0 License, except for files located in the `third-party/` directory.
 For those files, the license is either enclosed in the file header or a separate LICENSE file.

-The README video samples are created using Elephant's Dream, released under [Creative Commons Attribution](https://creativecommons.org/licenses/by/2.5/) license:
+The README video samples were created using Elephant's Dream, released under [Creative Commons Attribution](https://creativecommons.org/licenses/by/2.5/) license:

 (c) copyright 2006, Blender Foundation / Netherlands Media Art Institute / www.elephantsdream.org